jooho000/Tetris/README.md

 Tetris game implemented in C++ by Jooho Lee

-Credits:
+## Credits

-    - Javier López for providing a guide for this project [here](javilop.com/gamedev/tetris-tutorial-in-c-platform-independent-focused-in-game-logic-for-beginners/)
+Javier López for providing a guide for this project [here](https://javilop.com/gamedev/tetris-tutorial-in-c-platform-independent-focused-in-game-logic-for-beginners/)

-    - Imelior, who fixed English mistakes and compiled the tutorial under Linux.
+Imelior, who fixed English mistakes and compiled the tutorial under Linux.

-    - Javier Santana, who added #ifndef sentences and pointed that was necessary to use libsdl-gfx1.2-dev and libsdl1.2-dev under Linux.
+Javier Santana, who added #ifndef sentences and pointed that was necessary to use libsdl-gfx1.2-dev and libsdl1.2-dev under Linux.